(I am NOT United Automobile Insurance Company (UAIC). I make personal injury claims against them.)

 Unfortunately, the driver wasn’t driving for Uber or Lyft that would have given him more insurance coverage.
 Our client didn’t own a car or live with relatives.
 Thus, he wasn’t entitled to uninsured motorist insurance.

-$10K Settlement with United Auto for Scooter Rider Hit By Car in Miami Beach
+$10K Settlement with United Automobile Insurance for Scooter Rider Hit By Car

 A man was riding his scooter on 5th Street and Alton Road in Miami Beach, Florida.
 The driver of the car was cited for running a steady red light.